 Encouraging and supporting research into bladder cancer is one of our core aims as a charity.

 ABC UK Grants

 As well as participating in and supporting research, we also actively encourage and fund research.

-We will be launching our new small grants Programme in 2016.
+The ABC UK Improving Outcomes for Patients Programme 2018 is now open.
 Our view of what constitutes research is broad but is aimed at work that would directly improve patient outcomes and experience.
 The programme will focus on small, innovative projects that can demonstrate clear outcomes and improve knowledge, enable change and have a direct impact on patient experience.
-This programme is aimed at encouraging work relating to bladder cancer by researchers, cancer specialists, nurses and those in primary care.
+This programme is aimed at encouraging work relating to bladder cancer by nurses, researchers, cancer specialists, and those in primary care.

-Further information on the ABC UK - Improving Patient Outcomes Programme and how to apply will follow.
+Further information on the ABC UK - Improving Patient Outcomes Programme is on the ABCUK Grants page.

 There are various clinical trials into bladder cancer in the UK, you can find out more about trials and how to find a trial here - Clinical Trials [link to list of current Clinical Trials

 We are also raising funding to support bladder cancer research - you can either donate now or help fundraise.
 [Link to Fundraising pages]